IMBalENce/AstroEBSD/README.md

 #### gen/plugins/nordif/readNordifSettings.m

-Reads microscope and pattern acquisition settings from Nordif's settings file, `Settings.txt` and writes it to the `MicroscopeData` structure.
+Reads microscope and pattern acquisition settings from Nordif's settings file, `Setting.txt` and writes it to the `MicroscopeData` structure.

 #### gen/plugins/nordif/readEBSPNordif.m